georgemilosh/georgemilosh.github.io/_posts/2022-12-23-GPTscience.md

 {% twitter https://twitter.com/spiantado/status/1599462375887114240 %}

-With that being said, one month after the release we found it quite politically correct, although this could be the consequence of training on the user data as suggested in [this article](https://www.bloomberg.com/news/newsletters/2022-12-08/chatgpt-open-ai-s-chatbot-is-spitting-out-biased-sexist-results)
+With that being said, one month after the release we found it quite politically correct, although this is the consequence of training on the user data as suggested in [this article](https://www.bloomberg.com/news/newsletters/2022-12-08/chatgpt-open-ai-s-chatbot-is-spitting-out-biased-sexist-results)
 .
 Probably the most problematic concerns relate to the possibility of using this technology for automatic generation of fake news, and when combined with deep fakes, it seems an inescapable source of high quality misinformation that could geopardise already fragile democracies shaken by social media.

 It's natural to question how much an artificial agent like ChatGPT can truly grasp about the world by solely relying on text-based information.
 It's no surprise, then, that we found ChatGPT to excel more in areas like understanding ([human psychology](https://georgemilosh.github.io/blog/2022/GPTstory)) or providing insightful political commentary than in more concrete subjects like geometry.
 Despite these limitations, it's clear that we're rapidly approaching an age of more advanced intelligent assistants.
 There's potential for not only market disruption but also new scientific discoveries.
 Let's not forget just how far we've come.
 It is important to keep in mind the pace of AI research, and soon we could see AI agents with better representation of the world that are not solely based on text information but also multimedia, that can go beyond the current limitations.